vbmithr/ocaml-tls/sni.md

-A user provides a full certificate chain and a private key corresponding to the first certificate in the list to OCaml-TLS, captured by the type `own_cert`.
+A user provides a full certificate chain and a private key corresponding to the first certificate in the list to OCaml-TLS, captured by the type `certchain`.

 ````
-type own_cert = Certificate.certificate list * Nocrypto.Rsa.priv
+type certchain = Certificate.certificate list * Nocrypto.Rsa.priv
 ````

-There is one `own_cert` which is the default - to be used if nothing matches, or if you don't care about SNI at all.
-A user can also provide a list of `own_cert` to be chosen from depending on the indicated server name:
+The `own_cert` polymorphic variant covers the various configuration
+options: either no certificate is provided, a single one, multiple ones (whose common name/subject alternative name are used for disambiguation), and multiple with a default one.

 ````
-  own_certificates  : own_cert option * own_cert list ;
+type own_cert = [
+  | `None
+  | `Single of certchain
+  | `Multiple of certchain list
+  | `Multiple_default of certchain * certchain list
+]

 ````

 ### Validation